College of Health Sciences Alumna of the Year

 In the many roles he’s served in the College of Osteopathic Medicine (COM), David A. Plundo, D.O.’85, M.P.H.’11, FACOFP, FAODME, will have a positive and lasting impact on the institution, its students and graduates.
 He joined the University as a faculty member in the department of family medicine, advancing to associate dean for clinical affairs and later associate dean for medical education and external affairs.
 He also served as COM acting dean from July 2012 until August 2013.
 Between his roles at DMU, Plundo served as director of a family medicine residency program in Ohio and as vice president of medical education at an osteopathic hospital in Michigan.

 Plundo was instrumental in securing a grant from the Health Resources Services Administration that brought the Area Health Education Center (AHEC) to Iowa in 2007.
 He served as the primary investigator for the grant.
-Working with the AHEC program in 2008, he began the Rural Medicine Educational Pathway at DMU as a mechanism to place primary care physicians in rural Iowa.
-Now available to DMU students in podiatry, physician assistant studies and physical therapy as well as nurse practitioner students from the University of Iowa, this interprofessional program helps supply critically needed health care providers in underserved rural Iowa.
+Working with the AHEC program in 2008, he began the Rural Medicine Educational Pathway at DMU as a mechanism to place primary care physicians critically needed in underserved rural Iowa.

 Plundo started and still oversees the college’s comprehensive clinical exam, a mandatory weeklong course given to students at the completion of their third year rotations.
 This allows COM to evaluate students’ clinical performance and intervene with students who require additional academic support prior to beginning their fourth year.